Skip to main content

 The connection between insulin resistance and Alzheimer's is so strong that some researchers call Alzheimer's "Type 3 diabetes."
 Brain cells become resistant to insulin, energy production falls, and amyloid plaques form.
 Protecting metabolic health in midlife is one of the most powerful dementia prevention tools we have.

 Sleep affects insulin sensitivity dramatically.
-A single night of 4 hours of sleep can drop insulin sensitivity by 30 percent in healthy adults.
+A single night of 4 hours of sleep can drop insulin sensitivity by 30% in healthy adults.
 Chronic short sleep raises cortisol, blunts leptin, and drives cravings, making metabolic recovery nearly impossible without it.

 The liver plays a central role in insulin resistance.
 Excess fructose and refined carbs are converted to fat in the liver, which then becomes insulin-resistant itself.
 Fatty liver, even without elevated liver enzymes, is often the first organ to break down in metabolic disease.

 Continuous glucose monitors are accurate enough for non-diabetics to spot patterns.
-Absolute numbers can drift by 10 to 15 percent compared with a fingerstick, but the trends are reliable.
+Absolute numbers can drift by 10% to 15% compared with a fingerstick, but the trends are reliable.
 We use CGMs for behavior change and pattern recognition, not for diagnosing diabetes.

 Muscle mass affects insulin resistance because muscle is the largest glucose sink in the body.
 More muscle means more storage capacity for glucose and a lower demand for insulin.
 Two days a week of resistance training measurably improves insulin sensitivity within 6 weeks.